Calvin Trillin is often introduced by category.

 Calvin Trillin represents a mode of American writing that looks easier than it is.

-That is the version worth carrying forward.
-Not just Trillin the funny food writer, or Trillin the memoirist, or Trillin the veteran magazine hand.
-He is the chronicler who kept insisting that everyday America, in all its talkative, segregated, hungry, self-mocking detail, was worth literature and worth attention.
+That is the version to carry forward.
+Trillin is more than the funny food writer, the memoirist, or the veteran magazine hand.
+He is the chronicler who kept insisting that everyday America, in all its talkative, segregated, hungry, self-mocking detail, deserved literature and attention.